flatcar/Flatcar/governance.md

 ## Values

-The Flatcar and its leadership embrace the following values:
+The Flatcar project, its leadership, and its maintainers embrace the following values:

 * Openness: Communication and decision-making happens in the open and is discoverable for future reference.
 As much as possible, all discussions and work take place in public